Attol8/paintings-classifier-web-app/README.md

 * Google Cloud Storage
 * Fastai Library

-- Clone this repo to your local machine using `https://github.com/fvcproductions/SOMEREPO`

 ### Production

 The model has been put into production by deploying a web app on GCP.
 The following <a href="https://course.fast.ai/deployment_google_app_engine.html">guide</a> has been used.